Chitti (character): Biography

+Creation & Alter-ego

 Chitti (played by Rajnikanth) is a humanoid robot created by Dr. Vaseegaran, (also played by Rajinikanth).
 Dr Vaseegaran, who is specialized in robotics, created Chitti after a decade of unsuccessful attempts and intensive research.
 Vaseegaran makes Chitti an exact look-alike of himself.
-The robot is named Chitti, as suggested by Vaseegaran's mother.
+The robot is named Chittibabu by Vaseegaran's mother, which Vaseegaran shortens to Chitti.

 Vaseegaran made Chitti interact with people outside the lab to socialize him with the outside world and saw how he used his intellects and abilities amongst humans.
+Chitti was enrolled into AIRD evaluation but was failed by Dr. Bohra (played by Danny Denzongpa) when the former attempted to stab Vaseegaran as per Bohra's command, who wanted to prove that Chitti could easily be manipulated and could not be enrolled in the army.
 In order for the robot to understand human behavior, Vaseegaran taught the robot about emotions and upgraded the software to give it the ability to comprehend and exhibit human emotions.
+Sometime later, Chitti successfully helped Sana's pregnant friend, Latha, give birth to a baby, despite it being complicated.
+Bohra belatedly gave Chitti clearance to pass the AIRD evaluation.
 But then the robot fell in love with the scientist's girlfriend, Sana (played by Aishwarya Rai) and thus it caused conflict between them.
-Angered by the robot, Vaseegaran chopped the robot into pieces.
-He was found by Dr. Bohra (played by Danny Denzongpa) and upgraded into advanced version 2.0 with additional software, ‘red chip’ which functions as a destructive program installed in Chitti’s software system.
-He converts Chitti into a ruthless killer and then Chitti turned into a destructive killing machine and killed Bohra.
+Chitti even got distracted into talking about Sana during the Indian army evaluation and hence failed it.
+Angered by the robot, Vaseegaran chopped the robot into pieces and dumped it into a landfill site.
+He was found by Dr. Bohra and upgraded into advanced version 2.0 with additional software, 'red chip' which functions as a destructive program installed in Chitti's software system.
+He converts Chitti into a ruthless killer and then Chitti turned into a destructive killing machine.
 He then went after Vaseegaran and Sana and crashed their wedding.
 He showed numerous other powerful abilities including shapeshifting as well as duplicating.
-However, Vaseegaran managed to defeat and stop Chitti.
-Since he caused so much damage and destruction to the city, he was de-activated and dismantled.
+However, Vaseegaran managed to defeat and stop Chitti by deactivating him.

+Initially ordering Vaseegaran death penalty by the court, Chitti explained that Bohra was the actually the cause of his deviant behavior by showing footage of Bohra who installed a red chip inside of him.
+The court accepted the footage as evidence and acquitted Vaseegaran, but ordered Chitti to be dismantled due to how much damage and destruction he had caused.
+While dismantling himself, Chitti told a story and apologized to everyone for all the trouble.
 His body parts were then displayed in the museum in the year 2030 as the most advanced humanoid robot ever built.